babarrett/g80-9009/README.md

 * Top (51) keys are plate mounted
 * Lower (main 99 keys) are PCB mounted
+* The lower PCB is dropped into the case, held in place left/right and top/bottom by plastic molding.
+There are no bolts, screws, or rivits.
 * Flip-out feet on bottom, at back
 * Under the rectangular plate on the bottom (4 screws) is a 27 x 2 pin ribbon cable, not connected.
 For expansion module?
 * Back of keyboard, left to right has the following: [Photos from imgur](http://i.imgur.com/lwkKiGb.jpg)
+* Although the back of the keyboard slopes inward, the connectors are parallel to the base, so they are at an angle to the back.
 ```
     [Grill]    [Knob]   [Knob]      [button]
     Buzzer     Volume   Contrast    Reset